 Thankfully, smart lighting can be adjusted to shine brightly in the morning to wake you up and help you concentrate during the day, they switch to a warmer, softer and more orange glow in the evenings.
 This shift gives your body the visual cues it needs to begin preparing for sleep.

 As well as being set to shift in temperature and brightness in the evenings, they can be programmed to do the opposite in the morning, helping you to wake up more gradually than the sudden shrill of an alarm.
+This can be particularly helpful during the winter when you likely need to be awake before sunrise.

 Smart lighting can also be helpful at night when you need to visit the bathroom.
 Install a wireless motion sensor and, once set up through the Hue app, it can be set to switch a single light on in the hallway to a low brightness when it detects movement at night – handy for lighting the way for you but not disturbing anyone else.